 Rutgers Congressional Documents Online | Collection of hearings and committee prints digitized by Rutgers-Camden School of Law.
 Collection is continuously growing; allows for searching by keyword or by title. | Selected hearings and prints from 1970 to 1999; with some from the 2000s. |

-Executive sources are issued by the executive; most of these sources are referred to as administrative sources, since they are issued by agencies.
+Executive sources are issued by the executive branch; most of these sources are referred to as administrative sources, since they are issued by agencies.
 Administrative sources includes regulations/rules, proposed rules, and administrative decisions and guidance.
 Additionally, the President (or the Governor, at the state level) often issues statements, orders, and other papers.

 Link to Source | Notes & Description | Coverage |